docker/docs/content/guides/docker-concepts/the-basics/what-is-docker-compose.md

 ## Additional resources

-This concept page purposely didn't do a deep-dive on Compose and how to write a Compose file, but focused on introducing you to what Compose is.
+This page was a brief introduction to Compose.
+In the following resources, you can dive deeper into Compose and how to write Compose files.

 * [Overview of Docker Compose](/compose/)
 * [Overview of Docker Compose CLI](/compose/reference/)